tobyzerner/json-api-models/README.md

 ### API Consumption Tips

-This library is completely unopinionated about how you interact with your JSON:API.
+This library is completely unopinionated about how you interact with your JSON:API server.
 It merely gives you an easy way to work with the resulting JSON:API data.
 An example integration with `fetch` is demonstrated below:

 ```ts
 const models = new Store();